Author: Robert Lunsford

 Read More

-During this period, the moon reaches its first quarter phase on Monday September 13th.
-At that time the moon lies 90 degrees east of the sun and sets near 23:00 local summer time (LST).
-This weekend the waxing crescent moon will set during the late evening hours and will not interfere with meteor observing during the more active morning hours.
+During this period, the moon reaches its first quarter phase on Tuesday June 7th.
+At that time the moon is located 90 degrees east of the sun and will set near 02:00 local summer time (LST).
+This weekend the waxing crescent moon will grace the evening sky but will set long before the more active morning hours arrive.

 Read More

-During this period, the moon reaches its new phase on Tuesday September 7th.
-At that time the moon lies near the sun and is invisible at night.
-This weekend the waning crescent moon will rise shortly before dawn and will not interfere with meteor observing.
-Late in this period the waxing crescent moon will enter the evening sky but again it will set near the end of dusk and will not interfere with meteor observing.
+During this period, the moon reaches its new phase on Monday May 30th.
+At that time the moon is located near the sun and is invisible at night.
+As the week progresses, the moon enters the evening sky but will set long before the more active morning hours arrive.

 Read More